-As a seller on Etsy, your business is a source of income, your outlet to create, and most importantly, your passion.
-If you value your business on Etsy, why not take complete ownership of it and protect all of your hard work and investment?
+As an Etsy seller, your business is a source of income, your outlet to create, and most importantly, your passion.
+Value your business on Etsy by taking complete ownership of it and protecting all of your hard work and investment.

 Look Beyond Etsy

 Where does Etsy end, where does your business begin?

 Making a transition does not mean you should abandon Etsy or your loyal customer base.
 It means to use what you have built through your hard work and dedication to growing your brand beyond Etsy.
 Start thinking of your Etsy shop as a business.
 Make a plan to have another selling channel in addition to your Etsy shop.
 It is a smart business decision that reduces risk when your Etsy shop is your only source for sales.

 When building your brand, customer base, and social media engagement, drive the traffic you work hard to generate to your own website, not to Etsy.